Tecun Uman: Baile de la Conquista

 The Guatemalan Baile de la Conquista ("Dance of the Conquest") is a traditional dance borrowing its structure from the Spanish Baile de los Moros ("Dance of the Moors"), which commemorates the expulsion of the Moors from Spain.
 The dance is known to have been performed throughout certain regions of colonial Latin America during a time when Catholic priests encouraged its use to aid them in the conversion of various native populations.

 In Guatemala, the dance recounts the early events of the conquest, centering on the confrontation between Tecun Uman and Pedro de Alvarado, which in turn serves as a symbol for the much larger conflict in which they were involved.
 The dance reenacts the invasion led by Alvarado and the conquest of Guatemala.
 To fit the traditions of the Baile de los Moros, the role of the Moorish prince is replaced with that of Tecun Uman.
 It has therefore been suggested that the structure of the dance forced them to create a leader for the native armies, with Tecun Uman created specifically for that purpose.
 This theory is generally given little credence, in light of the observation that such documents as the Título K'oyoi appeared long before the first performances of the Baile de la Conquista.

-National Hero
+National hero

-Tecun Uman was declared a National Hero of Guatemala on March 22, 1960 and is celebrated annually on February 20 for the bravery and dignity he demonstrated in opposition to the Spanish Conquistadors.
-Tecun Uman's namesakes include a small town in the department of San Marcos on the Guatemala-Mexico border as well as countless hotels, restaurants, and Spanish schools throughout Guatemala.
+Tecun Uman was declared a national hero of Guatemala on March 22, 1960, and is celebrated annually on February 20 for the bravery and dignity he demonstrated in opposition to the Spanish conquistadors.
+Tecun Uman's namesakes include a small town in the department of San Marcos on the Guatemala-Mexico border (Ciudad Tecún Umán) as well as countless hotels, restaurants, and Spanish schools throughout Guatemala.
 He is also memorialized in a poem by Miguel Ángel Asturias that bears his name.
 In contrast to his popularity, he is at times rejected by Maya cultural activists who consider his status as a national hero a source of irony, considering the long history of mistreatment of Guatemala's native population.